 - blood or bloody fluids

-- sharing needles or drug injection paraphernalia (for example, cooker, cotton, water)
+sharing needles or drug injection paraphernalia (eg., cooker, cotton, water)

-- infected mother to developing fetus during birth
+- infected mother transmits to developing fetus during birth

 What are prevention strategies?